features-base/Blogs_Editor_MERN_K8s/README.md

 # Articles

 A MERN Stack website for users to create, edit, and share articles.
 The built-in editor provides features to work and save your progress across sessions.
 The built-in search engine offers search functionalities across the entire collection of articles.

 API Documentation: [/README.API.md](/README.API.md)

 ## Architecture

 The app's architecture, includes 3 tiers - server, front-end and database.
 The components are built based on REST and WS3 principles.
 The app's server is implemented using NodeJS, which facilitates building non-blocking asynchnorous, event-driven, single-threaded JS applications for high scalability, and is build on the V8 JS engine, supporting native C++ code integrationw.
 The server includes a HTTPS RESTful API.
 The front-end is built using ReactJS, which faciltates building stateful modular components.
 The database is implemented using MongoDB Atlas, a NoSQL DBMS with built-in search engine.
 The server is dockerized and deployed in a serverless Azure Container App instance.
+The server was also deployed using Azure Kubernetes Service with multiple repicas across availability zones and regions.

 ### Authentication